crusher-dev/documentation/docs/reference/configuration.md

 :::note

-After changing the configuration, you will need to restart QuestDB in order for your modifications to take effect
+After changing the configuration, you will need to restart Crusher in order for your modifications to take effect

 :::